ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 __Figure:__ *It's still the two-stage approach, but with some minor changes: (1) instead of a typical CNN, we use a GAN, (2) instead of having a separate process for VQ, we learn the codebook right away.*
 {: style="text-align: center; margin: 1.5em"}

+In the next section, will talk more about GANs and how the authors trained them to learn the codebook right away.
+In addition, we'll also discuss sliding attention and how it affects Transformer training.

 ## <a id="training"></a> Training VQGAN

-Training also happens in two stages:
+Due to its two-stage nature, training also happens in two major steps:

 1. Training the GAN from a dataset of images to learn not only its visual parts, but also their codeword representation, i.e., the codebook.